-The evaluations, produced by the IDEA Center, Inc., are usually administered within the last four weeks of the semester.
+The evaluations, produced by Blackboard, are usually administered within the last four weeks of the semester.
 The Academic Services Coordinator or other designated staff members administer the evaluations and assist with the evaluation process.
 These evaluations are now conducted entirely online: links to the evaluations are sent to faculty and students via their Eastern email account.